ESWARSATHA/studio/PRESENTATION.md

 **Narration (Warm, Empathetic Voice):**
 "India's soul is woven into the creations of millions of artisans.
 Generations of skill, culture, and passion are poured into every piece.
 But in a world that has moved online, their incredible talent is often lost in the digital divide.
 The complexity of e-commerce, the challenge of marketing, the struggle to tell their story to a global audience... it leaves their art unseen, and their potential unfulfilled."

+**Director's Notes:**
+*   **Pacing:** Slow, respectful, almost reverent at the start.
+Speed up slightly for the "struggle" shots to create a sense of anxiety.
+*   **Camera:** Use shallow depth of field to focus on the hands and the craft.
+A slight slow-motion effect on the craft shots would be effective.
+*   **Lighting:** Warm, natural light for the crafting scenes.
+Harsh, blue-ish light from the phone screen for the e-commerce struggle shot.
+*   **Emotion:** Pride, dedication, then confusion and quiet despair.

 ---

 ### **Scene 2: Introducing the Solution: Artisan AI**